llafuente/class/README.markdown

 In order to achieve a good performance, no overhead, node-class do things you should know about.

-* You can call instances constructor (initialize method) outside.
+* You can call instances constructor (initialize method) outside (it's not a flaw in design avoid an apply call)
-* You can access sensible information that can destroy your own class, like YourClass.methods, YourClass.properties, etc... print YourClass in console to see the metadata node-class use to create.
+* You can access sensible information that can destroy your own class, like YourClass.methods, YourClass.properties, etc... print YourClass in console to see the metadata node-class use to create inheritance.
-* If you use more than 4 arguments in constructor or a derived function, apply will be used.
+* If you use more than 4 arguments in constructor or a overridden function, apply will be used.
+* Everything has debug enabled by default.

 ## Install